 He has no plans to convert his Joshua Tree property into a 420-friendly resort.
 Since they don’t give out that address, they couldn’t have a public dispensary there.
 And he wants to keep one hotel family friendly.

-• Morgan Night, owner of the Hicksville Pines Bud & Breakfast motel, sits in his Room #420 in Idyllwild on Thursday, September 14, 2017.
+• Morgan Night, owner of Hicksville Pines Bud & Breakfast motel, shows the inside of their game room in Idyllwild.
 (FRANK BELLINO, THE PRESS-ENTERPRISE/SCNG)

 He wants to host live music and other gatherings at Hicksville Pines, but said he isn’t interested in having it become an epicenter for “gimmicky” marijuana-themed events.
 Instead, he hopes it is known as a “really cool hotel” where guests just happen to be able to consume weed, just like they can enjoy alcohol at pretty much every other resort.